 Collections include a large selection of printed and online books and periodicals, databases, video and sound recordings, maps, scores, and educational curriculum materials.
-The library’s holdings comprise nearly one million items, making it one of the largest liberal arts college libraries in the state of Illinois.
 Materials not owned by the library may be borrowed through local consortial arrangements or through the library’s participation in an international interlibrary loan network.
 In addition, Wheaton students may borrow materials directly at several dozen colleges and universities in Chicago and the surrounding area, upon presentation of their College ID card.

 Students identify suitable resources for their assignments by using the online catalog and the many print and online indexes to periodical literature that the library provides.
-The library subscribes to approximately 1,500 periodicals in paper format and several thousand more are supplied in full text online.
-The library’s catalog is available on the Internet, and online materials are available to students on any computer connected to the campus network or by proxy server off campus.
+Online materials are available to students on any computer connected to the campus network or by proxy server off campus.
 Instruction in library research methods is provided in the Christ at the Core general education program or may be arranged individually with a librarian.
 The information desk is staffed with professional librarians 70 hours a week.

 Each year the library acquires new resources in subjects studied at the College.
 Library faculty work closely with the academic departments to ensure that the collection grows in focused ways to meet student and faculty needs.
 The growth of the College’s advanced degree programs has intensified collection development over the last several years.
 Generous support from friends of the College is enabling Buswell Library to increase substantially the depth and quality of its holdings particularly in the fields of biblical and theological studies.

-The library is especially proud of its archival and special collections, which include the Evangelism and Missions Collection; the personal papers of writers Madeleine L’Engle, Frederick Buechner, Malcolm Muggeridge, and many others; the institutional papers of evangelical societies; materials from the College’s history; rare book collections; and the E. Beatrice Batson Shakespeare Collection.
-The library has recently received the papers of J. Dennis Hastert, a Wheaton alumnus and former Speaker of the U.S. House of Representatives.
+The library is especially proud of its special collections, which include the Evangelism and Missions Collection; the personal papers of writers Madeleine L’Engle, Frederick Buechner, Malcolm Muggeridge, and many others; the institutional papers of evangelical societies; materials from the College’s history; rare book collections; and the E. Beatrice Batson Shakespeare Collection.
 In addition to supporting focused research, professors regularly draw upon these special collections for undergraduate course enrichment.
 More information regarding the Archives and Special Collections may be viewed at

 In addition, the Wade Center has a museum where such pieces as C.S.
-Lewis' wardrobe and writing desk, Charles Williams' bookcases, J.R.R.
+Lewis' wardrobe and writing desk, Charles Williams' bookcases and wooden chest, J.R.R.
 Tolkien's desk, Pauline Baynes' original map of Narnia, and a tapestry from Dorothy L. Sayers' home can be seen.
 Photographs, rare books and manuscripts, and other small items of memorabilia round out the displays, along with an A-V kiosk that enables visitors to enjoy select access to Wade Center media holdings.
 The Wade Center offers regular book discussion groups and lectures; current information on these programs can be found on the Wade Center website.
 The Wade Center's blog,, offers a behind the scenes look at Wade collections, history, and events.